RushabhMh/GO-Lang/README.md

 ### Summary
 Goroutines offer a lightweight, efficient, and easy-to-use concurrency model compared to traditional threads.
 They provide better performance and scalability, especially in applications that require managing a large number of concurrent tasks, such as web servers or real-time data processing systems.

+Type Assertions
+Type assertions are used to extract the underlying value of an interface type.
+This is not exactly a type conversion, but it's related and often used in Go.

+package main

+import "fmt"

+func main() {
+    var i interface{} = "hello"

+    // Type assertion
+    s, ok := i.(string)
+    if ok {
+        fmt.Printf("String: %s\n", s)
+    } else {
+        fmt.Println("Type assertion failed")
+    }
+}